The Peacemakers: Works by Felice House and Dana Younger

 The museum is supported by generous contributions from both individuals and businesses.
 This project is made possible in part by The San Angelo Cultural Affairs Council and the Texas Commission on the Arts.
 For more information about SAMFA, go to www.samfa.org.
 Follow the museum’s socials for up-to-the-minute news and information.

 The 7th Biennial Salmon Sculpture Competition in Memory of Pam Salmon

-The Richard and Pam Salmon Sculpture Competition, a juried exhibition of outdoor sculpture, is hosted by the San Angelo Museum of Fine Arts.
-The biennial exhibit of 12-15 large-scale sculptures in the park is in cooperation with the City of San Angelo Public Art Commission and the City government.
+The Salmon Sculpture Competition, a juried exhibition of outdoor sculpture, is a biennial exhibit of 12-15 large-scale sculptures in Sunken Garden Park, City of San Angelo.
+The exhibit is hosted by the San Angelo Museum of Fine Arts, in cooperation with the City of San Angelo Public Art Commission and the City government.
 Sunken Garden Park (700 Block S. Abe Street/W. Avenue D) includes a formal sunken garden area where, spring through fall, canna and other flower displays are featured.

 Special Loan Exhibit at the Official Residence of the European Union's Ambassador to the United States, Washington, D.C.